rchain/perf-harness/contracts/README.md

 Performance Testing Contracts
 =============================

 The rholang contracts in this directory are used to test the performance of the RChain platform under various load profiles.
 The profile of each contract is described here briefly.
-It is useful to predict the expected number of comm events manually so that when performance results are surprising data can be compared with expectations in a meaningful.
+It is useful to predict the expected number of comm events manually so that when performance results are surprising data can be compared with expectations in a meaningful way.

 `dupe.rho`
 --------